sendgrid/docs/source/API_Reference/Web_API/filter_settings.md

 *API App Name - `footer`*

+You must provide either text/html or text/plain, or both, to avoid receiving a "missing parameters" error.

 {% parameters footer %}
  {% parameter 'name' 'Yes' 'footer' 'The app for which to set or retrieve settings.' %}